News from Students

 Through Entertainment Connection, graduate Mark Gilman realized his dream: owning his own recording studio.
-The former Guitar Center employee met his current partner during his apprenticeship (externship), and everything just fell into place.
+The former Guitar Center employee met his current partner during his externship, and everything just fell into place.
 Their Nashville based-studio, G-Mark Productions, is doing well and currently recording country music demos for Craig Holey and the legendary Willie Nelson!

 Although Raffe Perez just graduated — he was attending at The Record Plant in Los Angeles — he already got his first studio credit!
 Raffe is noted on the 50 Cent debut CD “Get Rich or Die Trying.”